Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Preliminaries

-It is widely assumed that the task $m$ in the meta RL setting is subject to the distribution $p(M)$ with sharing the same state space and action space but different from transition dynamics and reward functions \cite{li2020focal, yuan2022robust, gao2024context, li2024towards}.
-At training time, tasks are randomly sampled from the task distribution $p(M)$.
+It is widely assumed that the task $m$ in the meta RL setting is randomly sampled from the task distribution $p(M)$~\citep{li2020focal, yuan2022robust, gao2024context, li2024towards}.
 We denote the number of training tasks as $N$.
 For each task $i \in [0,1,...,N-1]$, an offline dataset $D_i = \{(s_{i,j},a_{i,j},s'_{i,j},r_{i,j})\}_{j=1}^K$ is collected in advance, where $K$ denotes the number of transitions.
-The learning algorithm is required to train a meta-policy $\pi_{\text{meta}}$ with the only right to access the given offline datasets.
+The learning algorithm is required to train a meta-policy $\pi_{\text{meta}}$ with access only to the given offline datasets.
 At test time, given an unseen task, the meta policy $\pi_{\text{meta}}$ performs task adaptation to get a task-specific policy and then will be evaluated in the environment.